New Nintendo 2DS XL: History

-Nintendo has presented versions of the console in black with blue accents for the North American market, and white with orange-gold accents for the Japanese, South Korean and PAL region market, as well as a Japan-exclusive Dragon Quest XI limited edition.
-Later, the White + Orange variant came to North America, as well as Lavender + White, Black + Green (both Japan-exclusive) as well as Poké Ball and Pikachu variants to coincide with the launch of Pokémon Ultra Sun and Ultra Moon (the former also coming to that region).
+Nintendo presented the "Black/Turquoise" version of the console for the North American market, and the "White/Orange" version of the console for the Japanese, South Korean and PAL region market, as well as a Japan-exclusive Dragon Quest XI limited edition.
+Later, the "White/Orange" variant came to North America, as well as "Lavender/White", "Black/Green" (both Japan-exclusive) as well as Poké Ball and Pikachu variants to coincide with the launch of Pokémon Ultra Sun and Ultra Moon (the former also coming to that region).

 In July 2018, a "Hylian Shield" variant was released as a GameStop exclusive in North America, bundled with a pre-installed copy of The Legend of Zelda: A Link Between Worlds.
 This came alongside an Animal Crossing: New Leaf variant for Europe and Japan, and red/black Mario Kart 7 and Minecraft Creeper styles exclusive to Europe.
+The Minecraft Creeper variant was also sold in Australia, and Japan.

-A month later, in August, Nintendo announced a new version of the console in purple with silver accents, which would release in September 2018.
-Additionally, Nintendo confirmed that all future shipments of the Black + Blue, White + Orange and Purple + Silver models would come with a pre-installed copy of Mario Kart 7.
+A month later, in August, Nintendo announced a new version of the console, "Purple/Silver", which would release in September 2018.
+Additionally, Nintendo confirmed that all future shipments of the "Black/Turquoise", "White/Orange" and "Purple/Silver" models would come with a pre-installed copy of Mario Kart 7.

-As of 17 September 2020, the New 2DS XL and all other remaining models in the 3DS family have been discontinued by Nintendo.
+As of 17 September 2020, the New Nintendo 2DS XL and all other remaining models in the Nintendo 3DS family have been discontinued by Nintendo.

+Hardware

+Like the Nintendo 2DS, the New Nintendo 2DS XL lacks 3D functionality but otherwise has similar hardware to the New Nintendo 3DS.
+This includes a more powerful processor than the Nintendo 2DS, an analog pointing stick, additional shoulder buttons, and built-in support for Amiibo use.
+Unlike the New Nintendo 3DS, the New Nintendo 2DS XL has its microphone and camera on the hinge, with its speakers located on the lower half of the device.
+It is able to play video games that only it and the New Nintendo 3DS model and its variants are able to play, including Xenoblade Chronicles 3D, Fire Emblem Warriors, and Super Nintendo Entertainment System digital re-releases.